nickcanz/mapnik_examples/README.md

  * __Data Files__ data/ boston, newyork, philly, portland

 ## Philly Buildings Example

+This is a data set I found through [Open Data Philly](http://opendataphilly.org/). _All_ of Phildelphia's buildings is a powerful dataset and I wanted to see what I could find out.
+To explore the shapefile, you can run

+`ogrinfo -so -al name_of_shapefile.shp`

+The `ogrinfo` command comes when you install the GDAL library and allows you to query shapefile data about a shapefile from the command line.
+The `-al` (all layers) switch lists all features of all layers; this could get very verbose in some cases but in all of these examples, the shapefiles have one layer.
+The `-so` (summary only) switch will show summary information about the layer's features, such as attribute name and attribute type.

+In this case, running the above command on the `PhiladelphiaBuildings200712.shp` file returns the following data:

+  Layer name: PhiladelphiaBuildings200712
+  Geometry: Polygon
+  Feature Count: 390293
+  Extent: (2645877.045900, 178938.659570) - (2761445.799878, 343055.989383)
+  Layer SRS WKT:
+  PROJCS["NAD_1983_StatePlane_Pennsylvania_South_FIPS_3702_Feet",
+      GEOGCS["GCS_North_American_1983",
+          DATUM["North_American_Datum_1983",
+              SPHEROID["GRS_1980",6378137.0,298.257222101]],
+          PRIMEM["Greenwich",0.0],
+          UNIT["Degree",0.0174532925199433]],
+      PROJECTION["Lambert_Conformal_Conic_2SP"],
+      PARAMETER["False_Easting",1968500.0],
+      PARAMETER["False_Northing",0.0],
+      PARAMETER["Central_Meridian",-77.75],
+      PARAMETER["Standard_Parallel_1",39.93333333333333],
+      PARAMETER["Standard_Parallel_2",40.96666666666667],
+      PARAMETER["Latitude_Of_Origin",39.33333333333334],
+      UNIT["Foot_US",0.3048006096012192]]
+  AREA: Real (19.8)
+  PERIMETER: Real (19.8)
+  FCODE: Integer (10.0)
+  ELEV: Real (19.8)
+  SOURCE: String (10.0)
+  DATE_UPDAT: String (4.0)
+  AREA_1: Real (19.11)
+  LEN: Real (19.11)

+So, this command outputs a lot of data, but what interests us?
+If this is the first time that we're seeing this dataset, an important piece of information would the `DATUM` attribute, which specifies the projection of the layer.
+The other important piece of information this provides are names of all the attributes of the layer.
+These attributes are what we will use to create an interesting map out of this data.

  * __To Run__ `python philly_buildings.py`
  * __Output__ images/philly_buildings.png